sppt-2019/unity-fsharp-introduction/csharp-eng.md

 ## General information on C# & Unity
-C# is a object orientetet programming language that runs in the .NET Platform.
-Since C# is a objekt orientet it means that almost everything is considered as objects and functioncalls.
-The syntax in C# is inspired by Smalltalk and C++ and is a curly braces ( `{` og `}` ) based, instead of indention-based like we know from F#.
+C# is a object oriented programming language that runs in the .NET Platform.
+Since C# is a object oriented it means that almost everything is considered as objects and function calls.
+The syntax in C# is inspired by Smalltalk and C++ and is a curly braces ( `{` and `}` ) based, instead of indention-based like we know from F#.

 In C# there is implicit membership.
 In C# it would be typical for a `GameObject` to call `Destroy` if we wished to remove a object.
 In this call it is implicit that the `Destroy`-method is a static method on the class `GameObject`.
-It is the same case with methods on objects, we will always need to call them with a `Metode`.
+It is the same case with methods on objects, we will always need to call them with a `Method`.

 ___
 ## Datatypes og variables